What you should know before filing

 - The trademark registration process is a legal proceeding that requires you to act within strict deadlines (based on Eastern Time).
 See the trademark application and post-registration timelines.

 - Information you submit will become public record and will permanently remain searchable in USPTO online databases, Internet search engines, and other databases.
 This includes your name, phone number, email address, and street address.
-For more, see the FAQs on Personal Information in Trademark Records.
+For more, see the Personal Information in Trademark Records.

 Basic facts about Trademarks: What every small business should know now, not later